timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 GROUP BY day ORDER BY day;
 ```

->:TIP: Queries like the ones above execute up to 20x faster on large datasets with TimescaleDB vs. a vanilla PostgreSQL database, thanks to Timescale’s automatic time and space partitioning.
+>:TIP: Queries like the ones above execute up to 20x faster on large datasets with TimescaleDB vs. a vanilla PostgreSQL database, thanks to Timescale's automatic time and space partitioning.

 Your result should look like this: